An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Using covers and nerves for exploratory data analysis and visualization: the Mapper algorithm

 \paragraph{The choice of the clusters.} The Mapper algorithm requires to cluster the preimage of the open sets $U \in \mathcal{U}$.
 There are two strategies to compute the clusters.
 A first strategy consists in applying, for each $U \in \mathcal{U}$, a cluster algorithm, chosen by the user, to the premimage $f^{-1}(U)$.
 A second, more global, strategy consists in building a neighboring graph on top of the data set $\X$, e.g. k-NN graph or $\eps$-graph, and, for each $U \in \mathcal{U}$, taking the connected components of the subgraph with vertex set $f^{-1}(U)$.

-\paragraph{Theoretical and statistical aspects of Mapper.} Based on the results on stability and the structure of Mapper proposed in \cite{carriere2015structure}, advances towards a statistically well-founded version of Mapper have been obtained recently in~\cite{StatMapper-CMO}.
+\paragraph{Theoretical and statistical aspects of Mapper.} Based on the results on stability and the structure of Mapper proposed in \cite{carriere2015structure}, advances towards a statistically well-founded version of Mapper have been obtained recently in~\cite{carriere2018statistical}.
 Unsurprisingly, the convergence of Mapper depends on both the sampling of the data and the regularity of the filter function.
 Moreover, subsampling strategies can be proposed to select a complex in a Rips filtration at a convenient scale, as well as the resolution and the gain for defining the Mapper graph.
+The case of stochastic and multivariate filters has also been studied in \cite{carriere2019approximation}.
+An alternative description of the probabilistic convergence of Mapper, in term of categorification, has also been proposed in \cite{brown2020probabilistic}.
 Other approaches have been proposed to study and deal with the instabilities of the Mapper algorithm in \cite{dey2016multiscale, dey2017topological}.

 \paragraph{Data Analysis with Mapper.}